 What is the best life insurance for those with a mental health condition?

 There are different types of life insurance, and some may be better options than others for those with mental health conditions.
 However, there are other factors that also play a significant role in determining your best choice for coverage — such as your budget and the length of time you need coverage for.
 Everyone's circumstances are different, so you may want to shop around before you settle on a policy type or carrier.
+You may also find it helpful to work with a licensed life insurance agent or broker who can answer your questions and help you find an insurer who is more likely to write you a policy despite any mental health challenges.

-- Term life insurance: Term life insurance offers coverage for a set period, usually between five and 30 years.
+- Term life insurance: Term life insurance offers coverage for a set period, usually between 10 and 30 years.
 This type of coverage is generally cheaper than other types of life insurance, particularly if you are younger and generally healthy.

 - Permanent life insurance: As the name implies, permanent life insurance is a type of life insurance that lasts your entire life as long as you pay the premiums.
 It is usually more expensive than term life insurance, so it might not be the best option for everyone.
 Permanent life insurance, such as whole life insurance or universal life insurance, offers a cash value component.

 - Group life insurance: Group life insurance is offered by employers through the workplace.
-These policies are often inexpensive and easy to obtain, and generally do not require any medical underwriting to qualify.
+These policies are often inexpensive and easy to obtain and generally do not require any medical underwriting to qualify.
 While obtaining coverage is generally easier than with other policy types, the policy only remains active for as long as you maintain employment with your company.

 What is considered a mental health condition in life insurance?